 In 2017, the Chemical and Veterinary Investigation Office Münsterland-Emscher-Lippe had detected microplastics in a study of 34 mineral water.
 Although most of it came from the packaging material, the health effects of microplastic on human health were not conclusive.

-Myth 3: All my used bottled water gets recycled in Germany
+Myth 3: Packaged water bottles are recycled in Germany

 In the last 20 years, the share of recyclable bottles has drastically sunk from 72 per cent in 1997 to 42 per cent in 2017.